Before You Visit

 Learn about the animals available for adoption using the Animal Search.
 For more details about an available animal, call DCHS's Adoption Center at (608) 838-0413 ext.
 145. Discuss the adoption with everyone who lives in your home to make sure everyone is on the same page about a new pet.
 If you rent, discuss the adoption with your landlord and make sure you understand the pet policy.

 - If you rent, DCHS will verify the landlord's pet policy by reviewing your lease agreement or by contacting your landlord directly before you adopt.

 - If you own, we can verify ownership online for those who live in Dane County.
 Otherwise, please provide a mortgage or tax statement, deed, or home owner's insurance document.

 Meeting the Animals

-Visit one of our six adoption centers.
+Visit one of our five adoption centers.
 Discuss with an Adoption Counselor the kind of pet that will best fit into your home.
 Meet with animals that appear to meet your needs and expectations.
 Review each animal's medical and behavior profile.

 When you've found an animal that appears to be a good fit for you, fill out an application to adopt that animal.
 We encourage all members of a household meet a new pet before adoption.